Xue-Alex/Xue-Alex.github.io/README.md

 ## 👋 Hello!
 I'm Alex Xue.

-I'm currently a second year Computer Science student at the University of Waterloo!
+I'm a Computer Science student at the University of Waterloo!

 ### 💻 I'm currently working on...
 - Backend Software Engineer Intern at [Georgian Partners](https://georgianpartners.com/ "Georgian Partners")